Top 5 Reasons for Obstructive Sleep Apnea Claim Denials (Plus OSA Service Connection Tips)

 - A medical diagnosis of sleep apnea confirmed by a sleep study in VA medical records or private records (sleep study in past 12 months)

-- Evidence of a service-connected primary disability (such as PTSD, depression, anxiety, sinusitis, rhinitis, weight gain), AND
+- Evidence of a service-connected primary disability (such as PTSD, depression, anxiety, sinusitis, rhinitis), AND

 - Medical nexus evidence establishing a connection between the service-connected disability and the current disability

 The first part can be satisfied with any existing medical evidence— service treatment records, VA medical records, or any private medical records, assuming you do have a diagnosis of sleep apnea.